thirdweb-example/thirdweb-auth-express-v4/README.md

 To learn more about thirdweb and Next.js, take a look at the following resources:

+- [thirdweb Auth Documentation](https://docs.thirdweb.com/auth) - learn about thirdweb Auth.
 - [thirdweb React Documentation](https://docs.thirdweb.com/react) - learn about our React SDK.
-- [thirdweb TypeScript Documentation](https://docs.thirdweb.com/typescript) - learn about our JavaScript/TypeScript SDK.
 - [thirdweb Portal](https://docs.thirdweb.com) - check our guides and development resources.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.